Sloppy model analysis identifies bifurcation parameters without Normal Form analysis: Normal-form Bifurcations

 \section{Normal-form Bifurcations}

 Local bifurcations can be described mathematically in a potentially infinite number of ways, but nearly all of them can be reparameterized, at least locally, to one of five kinds of normal forms.
-These are: \begin{itemize} \item Saddle-node: $\dot{x} =r +x^2$, where one stable and one unstable fixed point emerge from an previously uninterrupted flow at a critical value $r_{crit}$ \item Transcritical: $\dot{x} = r x-x^2$, where a stable and unstable fixed point always exist, but swap stability at the critical value \item Supercritical Pitchfork: $\dot{x} = rx-x^3$, where symmetric stable fixed points emerge from a single fixed point, which itself becomes unstable \item Subcritical Pitchfork: $\dot{x} = rx+x^3$, symmetric unstable fixed points emerge from an unstable fixed point, which swaps stability \item Hopf: a stable limit cycle emerges from what had previously been a stable point attractor.
-Depending on the coordinate system, the normal form is $\dot{z}=z(a+b|z|^2)$ (complex), $\dot{x} = -y + x(\mu-r^2);~\dot{y} = x + y(\mu-r^2)$ (Cartesian), or $\dot{r} = r(\mu-r^2); ~\dot\theta = -1$ (Polar). \end{itemize} A method able to detect bifurcation parameters for these types of bifurcations will detect the overwhelming majority of bifurcations we are likely to encounter.
+These are: \begin{itemize} \item Saddle-node: $\dot{x} =r +x^2$, where one stable and one unstable fixed point emerge from a previously uninterrupted flow at a critical value $r_{crit}$ \item Transcritical: $\dot{x} = r x-x^2$, where a stable and an unstable fixed point exist everywhere but at the bifurcation, and swap stability at the critical value \item Supercritical Pitchfork: $\dot{x} = rx-x^3$, where symmetric stable fixed points emerge from a single fixed point, which itself becomes unstable \item Subcritical Pitchfork: $\dot{x} = rx+x^3$, symmetric unstable fixed points emerge from an unstable fixed point, which itself becomes stable \item Hopf: a stable limit cycle emerges from what had previously been a stable point attractor.
+Depending on the coordinate system, the normal form is $\dot{z}=z(a+b|z|^2)$ (complex), $\dot{x} = -y + x(\mu-r^2);~\dot{y} = x + y(\mu-r^2)$ (Cartesian), or $\dot{r} = r(\mu-r^2); ~\dot\theta = -1$ (Polar). \end{itemize}

+A method able to detect bifurcation parameters for these types of bifurcations will detect the overwhelming majority of bifurcations we are likely to encounter.
 The Fisher information as a function of $t_{max}$ for each bifurcation type has a closed-form solution, which complements and validates the numerical results that we present here (see Appendix~\ref{apx:SN}).
 In each case, the sensitivity with respect to the bifurcation parameter, $r$, dominates the long-term dynamics of the system in the neighborhood of the bifurcation, no matter how many other higher order parameters are added to the normal form.